How to Setup Replicate MySQL on RHEL 7

 show binlog and start slave

-And finally this step to replicate done and see that replication worked or no type this command at Slave Server
+Finally, this step to replicate is done, and see whether the replication worked or not type this command at the Slave Server

 > show slave status \G;